Explicit Hamiltonian representations of meromorphic connections and duality from different perspectives: a case study: Meromorphic connections in with an irregular pole at infinity

 \subsection{Explicit expressions of the Lax matrices}

-In this section, we provide the explicit gauge transformation to transform the Lax matrix $\td{L}(\lambda)$ normalized at infinity according to Section \ref{SectionNormalized} into a companion-like (oper) Lax matrix $L(\lambda)$.
+In this section, we provide the explicit gauge transformation to transform the Lax matrix $\td{L}(\lambda)$ normalized at infinity according to \autoref{SectionNormalized} into a companion-like (i.e. oper form) Lax matrix $L(\lambda)$.
 We also provide the explicit expressions for the matrices $L(\lambda)$ and $\td{L}(\lambda)$.
 We recall that we take a representative $\td{L}(\lambda)$ normalized at infinity and we perform the gauge transformation to obtain

-where $L(\lambda)$ has the oper form described in (\ref{oper}).
+where $L(\lambda)$ has the oper form described in \eqref{oper}.
 Using the local diagonalization at infinity, it allows us to obtain the entries of the gauge matrix in terms of the entries of $\td{L}(\lambda)$ as well as the expression of the oper Lax matrices in terms of the Darboux coordinates $(q,p)$.
 We find:

-\begin{theorem}[Lax matrix and gauge matrix] {The gauge matrix $G(\lambda)$ such that $\Psi(\lambda)=G(\lambda) \td{\Psi}(\lambda)$ is given by \beq G(\lambda)= \eeq where the last line of the gauge matrix is given by { } {The} Lax matrix normalized at infinity is given by:
+\begin{proposition} [Lax matrix and gauge matrix] {The gauge matrix $G(\lambda)$ such that $\Psi(\lambda)=G(\lambda) \td{\Psi}(\lambda)$ is given by \beq G(\lambda)= \eeq where the last line of the gauge matrix is given by { } {The} Lax matrix normalized at infinity is given by:

 where $\td{L}^{[\infty,0]}$ has the following form

 with

 The Lax matrix $L(\lambda)$ in the oper gauge is characterized by its non-trivial last line: